TravelingTalesman/TravelingTalesman.github.io/README.md

 [Project Bar]('')<br>
 **Increased Y by 80%**<br>
-that describes the projects<br>
+That describes the projects<br>

 [Project Baz]('')<br>
 **Saved Z by 95%**<br>
-in greater depth for the reader<br>
+In greater depth for the reader<br>